BriseidaSanchez/sentiment_analysis_roberta/README.md

 Run the notebooks in this order:

-1. `notebooks/data_exploration.ipynb` reproduces the descriptive statistics and visuals used in the presentation.
+1. `notebooks/data_exploration.ipynb` reproduces the descriptive statistics and visuals used in the presentation
-2. `notebooks/sentiment_analysis.ipynb` handles translation, fine-tuning, evaluation, and inference.
+2. `notebooks/sentiment_analysis.ipynb` handles translation, fine-tuning, evaluation, and inference

 Two flags near the top control expensive work:

 - `FORCE_RETRANSLATE = False`: uses the checked-in translation cache.
-Regeneration can take approximately two hours.
+Regeneration can take approximately 2 h.
-- `FORCE_RETRAIN = False`: loads `extras/model_checkpoint/` when available, otherwise it trains the model for three epochs and creates that ignored folder.
+- `FORCE_RETRAIN = False`: loads `extras/model_checkpoint/` when available, otherwise it trains the model for 3 epochs and creates that ignored folder.

-The Hugging Face dataset is currently public, so the notebook does not contain or request a hard-coded token.
-If authentication is needed in another environment, use `huggingface_hub.login()` interactively or an environment secret.
+The Hugging Face dataset is currently public.
+If authentication is needed in another environment, use `huggingface_hub.login()`

 ## Data and model